-I was one of a few media and local bloggers who had the opportunity to do the construction walk thru before the opening of Great Wolf Lodge in Garden Grove last year.
+I was one of a few media and local bloggers who had the opportunity to do a during construction walk thru before the opening of Great Wolf Lodge in Garden Grove.
 I was very interested in staying on the property since it was the first I had ever heard of the themed hotel chain.
 After it's opening I was a bit concerned about the way things were run as I had read and heard mixed reviews on it's autism friendliness.
 Worried about forking over my time, effort and most importantly money to stay I ended up going with a group of friends and their children which I felt would make the stay easier.
 The bonus, it was my little girls birthday month!

 My daughter is very high functioning but has some auditory processing issues, with that my main concerns were the lines, the stimulation and transitioning (since water is my girls element) Most parks we visit have a fast pass system of sorts or disability lines we can utilize when needed.
 There is no such system in place at Great Wolf Lodge.
 This was also going to be the first water park my daughter was to visit so there was also that unknown.
 Below I breakdown the park, it's areas and their pros and cons.